-Call to Action: Support Education & Workforce Development Bills Pending in the Appropriations Committee!
+Call to Action: Support Education & Workforce Development Bills Pending on the Governor’s Desk!

 AB 42 (Bryan) Simplifying CalWORKs/CalFresh.
 This bill would ensure all student grants, loans, fellowships, and scholarships are excluded from income calculations for CalWORKs and CalFresh recipients, helping underserved Californians access the full support needed to complete education and training programs.
-Factsheet Advocacy Tools
+Factsheet Letter Template

 We invite you to sign on to the California EDGE Coalition’s 2025-26 Policy Agenda and help us demonstrate strong, unified support for policy changes and investments that drive economic mobility in communities historically excluded from California’s prosperity.